Visual Logic: From collapse to meaning

 In individuals without mental imagery (aphantasia), this activation is absent, confirming the necessity of this internal collapse mechanism.

 Zeman et al.(2020) reported that some aphantasics retain spatial navigation skills ( M-Pathway function), despite lackin visual imagery.
-Interview with aphantasiac tattoo artist, confirms this in fascinating way.
+My Interview with aphantasiac tattoo artist, confirms this in fascinating way.

 fMRI showed reduced activation in ventral visual stream (P-pathway) but intact dorsal stream (M-pathway).